North Walpole, New Hampshire

 North Walpole is a census-designated place (CDP) in the town of Walpole in Cheshire County, New Hampshire, United States.
 It had a population of 785 at the 2020 census, making it the largest village in the town of Walpole.

 It is located along New Hampshire Route 12 directly across the Connecticut River from the village of Bellows Falls, Vermont.
-North Walpole has a separate ZIP code (03609) from the rest of Walpole.
+North Walpole has a separate ZIP code (03609) from the rest of Walpole (03608).

 History

 Spring snowmelt brought log drives down the Connecticut River.
 Log drivers were stationed to guide logs through a sluice over the dam at Bellows Falls.
 North Walpole offered twelve to eighteen saloons to quench log drivers' thirst.
 These spring drives were stopped after 1915, when pleasure boat owners complained about the hazards to navigation.

 Geography

-North Walpole is in the northwest corner of the town of Walpole, bordered to the south and west by the Connecticut River and to the north by the town of Charlestown in Sullivan County.
+North Walpole is in the northwestern corner of the town of Walpole, bordered to the south and west by the Connecticut River and to the north by the town of Charlestown in Sullivan County.
 New Hampshire Route 12 passes through the center of the village as Main Street and Church Street; it leads north 7 mi to Charlestown and 20 mi to Claremont, while to the south it leads 4.5 mi to Walpole village and 21 mi to Keene.
 The Arch Bridge leads from North Walpole across the Connecticut River to the village of Bellows Falls in Vermont.

 According to the U.S. Census Bureau, the North Walpole CDP has a total area of 1.8 km2, of which 9081 sqm, or 0.51%, are water.